Creek, which drains into Puget Sound, is the center piece of Seattle's

 likely provide the best opportunity for viewing spawning chum salmon.

 Located in Carkeek Park, Seattle, Washington

-Facts: In 2011, each Saturday and Sunday between November 12 and December 11, the Carkeek Park Salmon Stewards are available to you to answer questions at the viewing areas along Piper Creek from 11am-2pm.
+Facts: Each Saturday and Sunday from mid-November to early December, the Carkeek Park Salmon Stewards are available to you to answer questions at the viewing areas along Piper Creek from 11am-2pm.
 Salmon to Sound Trail and Salmon Friendly Garden brochures are also available for further information.